alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 > Each layer has a weight matrix $$W$$ and bias parameters $$b$$.
 These layers
 > alternate between applying a linear function and applying a nonlinear
 > activation function.

+Every neural net has an input layer (the layer that data enters from), an output layer (the layer that returns the final desired output), and intermediate or hidden layers (layers that do intermediate computation on the data.)

+Letting $$\sigma$$ denote the activation function and $$\ell_i$$ denote the output of layer $$i$$, a two hidden layer neural net would look like this.

 $$
     \ell_1(x) = \sigma(W_1x + b_1)